gleicon/gitto/README.md

 	Beyond name and repo, which will be prepended by github.com, you need to configure a destination path and 3 commands.
 	If a directory with "name" doesn't exists inside "path" gitto will run "init_command" for the first time.
 	For each push event sync_command will be executed inside "path"+/"+"repo" and subsequently "post_command" will be executed.
+	The full path to repository on filesystem will be passed as a parameter to post_command

 ## private repositories